-- (1) Undertaking any task under the influence of marijuana that would constitute negligence or professional malpractice. - (2) Possessing or engaging in the medical use of marijuana: - (a) On a school bus. - (b) On the grounds of any preschool or primary or secondary school. - (c) In any correctional facility. - (3) Smoking marijuana: - (a) On any form of public transportation. - (b) In any public place. - (4) Operating, navigating, or being in actual physical control of any motor vehicle, aircraft, or motorboat while under the influence of marijuana, except a registered qualifying patient or a visiting qualifying patient may not be considered to be under the influence of marijuana solely because of the presence of metabolites or components of marijuana that appear in insufficient concentration to cause impairment. - (5) Using marijuana except as authorized under this chapter.
+- (1) Undertaking any task under the influence of marijuana that would constitute negligence or professional malpractice. - (2) Possessing or engaging in the medical use of marijuana: - (a) On a school bus. - (b) On the grounds of any preschool or primary or secondary school. - (c) In any correctional facility. - (3) Smoking marijuana: - (a) On any form of public transportation. - (b) In any public place. - (4) Operating, navigating, or being in actual physical control of any motor vehicle, aircraft, or motorboat while under the influence of marijuana, except a registered qualifying patient or visiting qualifying patient may not be considered to be under the influence of marijuana solely because of the presence of metabolites or components of marijuana without noticeable actions of impairment including slurred speech and lethargic movements. - (5) Using marijuana except as authorized under this chapter.

-39-9106.
-Rulemaking.
+39-9206.
+RULEMAKING